 One evening a few years ago, my Mum asked if I would mind taking them to A&E as Dad was worried as he was passing blood, we all thought it was an infection of some kind.
 He was examined at the hospital and various tests, and was asked to return for various scans.
 Then came the news he had Prostate Cancer, as you can imagine it was very scary time for us all.

-He underwent treatment, stays in hospital, various procedures, being checked regularly and then we were told it was progressing and had spread to his lymph glands.
-This was two weeks before christmas and the first time I have ever seen my Dad be affected by his illness.
+He underwent treatment, stays in hospital, various procedures, being checked regularly.
+Then we were told it was progressing and had spread to his lymph glands.
+This was two weeks before christmas.
+This was the first time I have ever seen my Dad be affected by his illness.
 He got very down and thought this was it.
-I had to be the strong one and keep positive and say all the right things for him and for my Mum, but secretly my heart was breaking and I cried my heart out.
+I had to be the strong one and keep positive.
+And say all the right things for him and for my Mum.
+When secretly my heart was breaking and I cried my heart out.

 In the January, he underwent intensive course of radiotherapy and thankfully this worked, he is still being checked but his PSA is minimal and his lymph is also ok.
 He has appointments every six months to check everything is going ok.